Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Homological mirror symmetry

 \subsection{The Evans-Lekili model}

-Let $\widehat{R}_f$ be the $cA_n$ singularity defined by (\ref{eq:Rf}).
-The derived category of coherent sheaves on the crepant resolution $\widehat{Y}_f\rightarrow\mathrm{Spec}(\widehat{R}_f)$ has a convenient $1$-dimensional model in terms of symplectic geometry, which we briefly recall here.
+Let $R_f$ be the $cA_n$ singularity defined by (\ref{eq:Rf}).
+The derived category of coherent sheaves on the crepant resolution $Y_f$ of $\mathrm{Spec}(R_f)$ has a convenient in terms of the symplectic geometry of (punctured) discs with marked points, which we briefly recall here.
 This is discovered by Evans-Lekili in \cite{evle}.